sqlc-dev/sqlc/README.md

 >
 >   "SQL is actually pretty great"

-sqlc generates **fully-type safe idiomatic Go code** from SQL.
+sqlc generates **fully type-safe idiomatic Go code** from SQL.
 Here's how it
 works:

 1. You write SQL queries
 1. You run sqlc to generate Go code that presents type-safe interfaces to those queries
-1. You write application code that calls the methods sqlc generated.
+1. You write application code that calls the methods sqlc generated

 Seriously, it's that easy.
 You don't have to write any boilerplate SQL querying code ever again.